-Up to 300 farms join The Prince’s Farm Resilience Programme every year.
-In the first year of the partnership, Aldi’s donation supported up to 60 upland beef and sheep farms across three locations: The Brecon Beacons, Cairngorms and Lake District.
-We aim to bring disconnected and remotely-located farmers together to improve their confidence and ability to run long-term and sustainable businesses.
+Since 2018, Aldi have supported 130 farmers through the Farm Resilience Programme across the UK.
+The Farm Resilience Programme aims to bring disconnected and remotely-located family farm businesses together to improve their confidence and ability to run long-term and sustainable businesses.
 It is the only scheme of its kind intended to help vulnerable family farms in the UK.

 Anwen manages 400 sheep on 140 acres near Llanarth, in South Wales, with her partner, Rhodri.
 They heard about The Prince’s Farm Resilience Programme on Facebook and even though their group met in Brecon, a 3-hour round trip away, they were keen to attend.
 “We were really intrigued to learn more about our own business, particularly with Brexit around the corner.
 We’ve had some doubts about our sheep enterprise and whether we were spending too much money on it.
 The most important thing for us was making cost efficiencies and increasing our profit.”